 The population status of this species is unknown.

 There is no information on threats to this species.

-This species was removed from the synonymy of Bufo lonnbergi by Poynton (1997) and included within B. mocquardi.
-However, we follow Channing and Howell (2006) in giving B. nairobiensis full species status.
-M. Tandy (pers. comm.) considers both B. mocquardi and B. nairobiensis to be synonyms of B. lonnbergi.
+This species was removed from the synonymy of M. lonnbergi by Poynton (1997) and included within M. mocquardi.
+However, we follow Channing and Howell (2006) in giving M. nairobiensis full species status.
+M. Tandy (pers. comm.) considers both M. mocquardi and M. nairobiensis to be synonyms of M. lonnbergi.
 More work is needed to resolve its taxonomic status.

 IUCN SSC Amphibian Specialist Group 2016.
 Mertensophryne nairobiensis.
 The IUCN Red List of Threatened Species 2016: e.T136044A18367054. http://dx.doi.org/10.2305/IUCN.UK.2016-1.RLTS.T136044A18367054.en